Overview of FHSA Rules for Homebuyers

 1. Contribution Limits and Structure:

-- Annual contribution limit: $8,000 (tax-deductible: it reduces your taxable income by the amount of contribution, thereby reducing your tax payable or increasing your refund).
+- Annual contribution limit: $8,000 (tax-deductible: it may reduce your taxable income by the amount of the contribution, thereby reducing your tax payable or increasing your refund).

 2. Contribution Room and Penalties: